API Design

 Page-based pagination is user-friendly but shares similar performance concerns with offset-based pagination.

-If you use links instead of putting metadata in the response, you can change between these items with little-to-no impact on clients.
+Using links instead of putting metadata in the response allows for more flexibility over time with little-to-no impact on clients.

 Where Should Pagination Go?